|

 ‘5.The maximum sentence for Money Laundering is 20 years’ imprisonment or fine not exceeding $ 120,000.00, or both if the offender is a natural person.
 Prescribed maximum sentence indicates that Money Laundering is a serious offence.

-6.It appears from a review of decided cases and current sentencing practice, the tariff for the offence of Money Laundering is not well ed in our jurisdiction.
-It has to be appreciated that it is not feasible to lay down down guidelines for sentence of Money Laundering offences given the wide range of culpability factors that may involve in each individual case.’
+6.It appears from a review of decided cases and current sentencing practice, the tariff for the offence of Money Laundering is not well settled in our jurisdiction.
+It has to be appreciated that it is not feasible to lay down guidelines for sentence of Money Laundering offences given the wide range of culpability factors that may involve in each individual case.’

 ‘22.After a review of case law in Fiji, I conclude that the tariff for Money Laundering should range from 5 years to 12 years imprisonment.
 As in any other case, the final sentence will depend on the aggravating and the mitigating circumstances of each individual case and the appropriate sentence may well fall below or above the set tariff depending on culpability and harm factors.’